 Eventually, you will not need to force yourself, because what you do is just… Who you are.

-8. The Daily Mental Grind
+#8.
+The Daily Mental Grind

 It’s important you stay vigilant and every time you catch thinking or saying anything not in line with your new identity, change it immediately.

 Your New Antifragile Ego

 You want to use your ego to propel you forward.
 An antifragile ego will do just that.

 Antifragile doesn’t mean strong, because strong is still defined by its breaking point.
 Antifragile means the more you attack it, the stronger it gets.

 Wouldn’t it be great if the more you fail the stronger you get?
 It’s not as crazy as it sounds.